-'Geography is the subject which holds the key to our future.'
-MICHAEL PALIN
+"Geography is the subject which holds the key to our future."

 Welcome to our department!

 The study of Geography stimulates an interest in, and a sense of wonder about, places.
-It helps young people make sense of a complex and dynamically changing world.
+It helps young people make sense of a complex and changing world.
 It explains where places are, how places and landscapes are formed, how people and their environment interact and how a diverse range of economies, societies and environments are interconnected.
 It builds on students' own experiences to investigate places at all scales, from the personal to the global.

-Geography is a popular subject taught throughout the school from Years 7-13.
-Examination results are well above national average, with a number of students continuing the subject, or related disciplines, at university.
+Geography is a popular subject taught throughout the school from Years 7 to 13.
+Examination results are well above national average, with a number of students pursuing the subject, or related disciplines, at university.

-In September 2019, we were re-accredited with the Secondary Geography Quality Mark with Centre of Excellence Status, in recognition of the quality curriculum and teaching in the department.
-There are four, full time members of the department who are committed geographers and experienced teachers.
+In September 2019, we were re-accredited with the Secondary Geography Quality Mark with Centre of Excellence Status, in recognition of the quality of the curriculum and teaching in the department.
+There are four full-time members of staff who are committed geographers and experienced teachers.